 If the Trust cannot get simple, easily ascertainable facts right, what credence can be given to its conclusions?

-We can safely assume that the NT has no evidence to back its assertions.
+We assume that the NT has no evidence to back its assertions.

 This is guilt by association.
 Our letter below -